To access waterfall analysis for a user action

 Using the application settings, you can configure the thresholds for the top findings while via the global settings, you can define resource types and URL cleanup rules.

-To configure thresholds for top findings
+To configure waterfall finding thresholds

-Select the application you want to configure.
+- Select the application that you want to configure.

-Select the Capturing tab > Advanced setup.
+- From the application settings, go to Capturing > Advanced setup.

 Define resource type

 To set up a URL matching rule for definition of a resource type